poonchuanan/tp/docs/DeveloperGuide.md

 >
 >* Test case: Consecutive slashes in input for `a/` or `e/`.
 Example:`find a// apple / pie`
 >* Expected: Message with error will be shown.

+#### List Feature
+>Listing the activities for today
+>* Test case: `list`
+>* Expected: The list of activities for today would be displayed unless the list is empty.

+>Listing the activities for a specific day
+>* Test case: `list 2020-11-31`
+>* Expected: The list of activities would be displayed unless the list is empty.

+>Incorrect inputs to try:
+>* Test case: `list 2020/11/31`
+>* Expected: The list for 2020-11-31 will not be displayed and a error message will be shown.

+#### Move feature
+>Moving an activity from the 1st position to the 4th position
+>* Test case: `move from/ 1 below/ 3`
+>* Expected: The activity at position 1 will be move to position 4 in the list.

+>Moving an activity from the 4th position to the 1st position
+>* Test case: `move from/4 below/0`
+>* Expected: The activity at position 4 will be moved to the 1st position in the list.

+>Other incorrect commands to try
+>* Test case: `move from/2 below/2`
+>* Expected: There would be no change.
+An error message will be shown.
+>
+>* Test case: `move from/0 below/2`
+>* Expected: 0 is a invalid index.
+An error message will be shown.
+>
+>* Test case: `move from/2 below/1`
+>* Expected: There would be no change.
+An error message will be shown.